aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/convert-xlsx-file-to-pdf-format/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ConvertXlsxFileToPdfFormat.go" >}}
 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call the [Workbook.CalculateFormula](https://reference.aspose.com/cells/go-cpp/workbook/calculateformula/) method just before rendering the spreadsheet to PDF.
-Doing so ensures that formula-dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so ensures that formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}

 ### **Result**

 When the above code has been run, a PDF file is created in the Files folder in your application directory.
 The following screenshots show the PDF pages.
 Note that headers and footers are also retained in the output PDF file.

 |![todo:image_alt_text](Convert_an_XLS_File_to_PDF_Converted1.png)|![todo:image_alt_text](Convert_an_XLS_File_to_PDF_Converted2.png)|